TheFormidable/Pbrp-Releases/README.md

 ## Features:

-- Almost all PBRP features are expected to be working on Eliterom, If you are on a different version of Hyperos maybe you need to go to the troubleshooting section
+- Almost all PBRP features are expected to be working on decrypted roms like ELITE ROM (LITE, NEXTGEN)
+- ## If you are on a different version of Hyperos maybe you need to go to the troubleshooting section

 ## Bugs